 - Return Details 1945:

 - Saigon-Bangkok-Singapore by aircraft, Singapore-Perth by aircraft.
 Admitted to 110 (P)MH on 24.9.1945 ex-2/14 Australian General Hospital Singapore with Hepatitis

-Stan Currie departed Singapore during March 1943 with ‘D’ Force S Battalion to work on the Burma-Thai Railway.
+Stan ‘Sue’ Currie departed Singapore during March 1943 with ‘D’ Force S Battalion to work on the Burma-Thai Railway.
 The Camps he would have worked at include Tarsau and Konyu II.
 The other camps recorded below are an estimation as there are no records.

 Following completion of the railway, POWs were brought to one of four main southern Thailand camps which were used as a collection point.
 From here the Japanese selected the fittest to work in Japan.
-Currie was involved in burial parties whilst at Non Pladuk POW Camp which left Singapore 2 February 1945 and was the last party to leave to work overseas.
-He was at Nacompaton from August 1943 to July 1944 and would have been selected with Both Party, which left Singapore 2 February 1945 and was the last party to leave to work overseas.
+Currie was involved in burial parties whilst at Non Pladuk POW Camp which left Singapore 2 February 1945 and was with the last party to leave to work overseas.
+He was at Nacompaton from August 1943 to July 1944 and was selected with Both Party, which left Singapore 2 February 1945 and was the last party to leave to work overseas.

 He was in Saigon on 2 February 1845 and participated in aerodrome construction and was at Saigon Docks Camps No. 8.
 He arrived in Singapore ex-Saigon 20 September 1945.

 He was recovered from Saigon at the end of the war.
 Others to be sent to Saigon include Ron Badock and ‘Whispering’ Smith.

 Health notes: Stan was admitted to AGH Singapore 6 May 1942 with abdominal tumour.
 In June Stan was transferred to No. 2 Convalescant Depot with epigartric hernia.
 He was admitted again in July 1942 with Dengue Fever.